By Chaim Landsberg

 Many competitions were held in Keidan, among them: against the Yanova (Jonava) team, the Vilkomir (Ukmerge) team, the Ponevezh (Panevėžys) team, the Shavli (Šiauliai) team, the Academy team from Dotnuva, the garrison team (the second artillery batallion) and the Shaulist team (L.P.L.S.)

 In one of these games against the army garrison encamped in Keidan, V. Eidelman broke his leg and suffered from his injury till his last days.

 The Women’s gymnastics team was led by Yocheved Weitzer.
-The other participants were: Zelda (today Sheila Lipchik), Golda Lieba Bukshnevski, Chaya Yaffe, Lieba Magdalenski, Reiza Zaltzburg, Sarah Pokroyski, Riva Rom, Rachel Morgenstern, Riva Frank (Landsberg), the Shapira sisters, Sarah Linde, Gita Golinski and others.
+The other participants were: Zelda (today Sheila Lipchik), Golda Lieba Bukshnevsky, Chaya Yaffe, Lieba Magdalensky, Reiza Zaltzburg, Sarah Pokroyski, Riva Rom, Rachel Morgenstern, Riva Frank (Landsberg), the Shapira sisters, Sarah Linde, Gita Golinsky and others.

-The participants in the men’s team were: David and Baruch Bobilski, Y. Golombik, Chaim Landsberg, L. Donski, Lipchik and others.
+The participants in the men’s team were: David and Baruch Bobilsky, Y. Golombik, Chaim Landsberg, L. Donsky, Lipchik and others.